wallonianCode/GameBuilder/README.md

 The makefile needs to be restructured.
 A database connection is at the time of writing this README (21.02.26) in the process of being created.
+Some workflows (CI/CD pipelines, most notably) will be integrated to the project.